 The International Journal of Clinical and Experimental Hypnosis publishes research and clinical papers dealing with hypnosis in psychology, psychiatry, the medical and dental specialties, and allied areas of science.
 There are four types of Journal contributions you might make.
-The editors encourage submission of articles devoted to clinical counseling issues and specific techniques applicable to the treatment of both psychological and medical disorders.
+The editors encourage submission of articles devoted to experimental hypnosis and clinical practice.

 Basic Research and Theory Articles